PreventionBy Mayo Clinic Staff

-No drug can prevent giardia infection.
+No drug or vaccine can prevent giardia infection.
 But common-sense precautions can go a long way toward reducing the chances that you'll become infected or spread the infection to others.

 - Wash your hands.
 This is the simplest and best way to prevent most kinds of infection.
 Wash your hands after using the toilet or changing diapers and before eating or preparing food.
 When soap and water aren't available, alcohol-based sanitizers are an excellent alternative.